Skip to content

 One of the very enjoyable aspects of composing choral and vocal music is coming across poetry that sparks an emotional response.
 My job then becomes understanding how the poem functions—how it uses imagery, plot, and structure to build its own world—and to breathe musical life into these elements.

 Reminiscence of Mahomed Akram was one such poem about love lost, how beautiful things once shared become sources of pain and despair.
-Below are the final lyric and original poem for comparison:
+The final lyric and original poem are available in the Text tab for comparison.

 I shall never forget you.